InboxSDK/inboxsdk-docs/docs/search.md

 id: search-docs
 title: Search
 ---
-This namespace allows you to interact Gmaildefault search behaviour.
+This namespace allows you to interact with Gmail's default search behaviour.
 It allows for two use cases: 1) To provide autocomplete suggestions as the user types in their query and 2) To rewrite sarch queries.

 ### Namespace methods
 #### registerSearchSuggestionsProvider(handler)